Product management is a strategic function that guides the entire lifecycle of a product, from conception to launch and optimization.

 Customer-Centric Focus: By deeply understanding and validating genuine user needs through research and data, product management ensures the business only builds features that customers actually want and will pay for, thereby increasing adoption and maximizing revenue.6

-2. Ensures Strategic Alignment and Vision8
+2. Ensures Strategic Alignment and Vision

 3. Drives Innovation and Adaptability